tracyjordan/tracyjordan.github.io/_posts/2019-12-13-dulwich-centre.md

 <h2>Street View</h2>

-<p>Before I went to the Dulwich Centre in November, for my week long intensive course in Narrative Therapy, I took a screenshot of Google Street View and sent by email to my son, to show him where I would be studying.
+<p>Before I went to the Dulwich Centre in November for my week long intensive course in Narrative Therapy, I took a screenshot of Google Street View and sent by email to my son, to show him where I would be studying.
 It couldn’t be this idyllic, right?</p>

 <img class="img-border" src="https://geraldleejordan.com/public/assets/images/dulwich-centre-adelaide-streetview.jpg" alt="Dulwich Centre Street View">